xcodeOn1/SSH-KILLv2/README.md

 # How to use ?

-python3 SSH_KILL.py -t target ip -p were you want save
+python3 SSH_KILL.py -p were you want save

-# What you need to install
+# what you need to use this tool
-* 1- apt-get install sftp
+* 1- jailbroken iphone target
-* 2- apt-get install sshpass
+* 2- you can only target inside you network
+* 3- ssh port open in target iphone

 # What new in this tool ?

 * ✅Brute force ssh
 * ✅Choose wordlist
 * ✅without Library
-* ✅ Without private key & public key
+* ✅Without private key & public key
+* ✅Without put any ip & Full scan for network

 # Photo